An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Background

 \section{Background}

-Multi-agent reinforcement learning (MARL) has demonstrated remarkable successes across a wide range of domains, including competitive multiplayer games \citep{vinyals2019grandmaster, berner2019dota}, cooperative and competitive social dilemmas \citep{leibo2017multi,AHM20:Partner,AGHM21:Cooperation,DagMus25:Investigating}, fluid flow and control problems \citep{suarez2025active, novati2021automating}, and even environmental policy derivation \citep{zhang2022ai, RMP25:multiagent, rudd2025crafting}.
+Multi-agent reinforcement learning (MARL) has achieved strong empirical results across competitive multiplayer games \citep{vinyals2019grandmaster, berner2019dota}, cooperative and competitive social dilemmas \citep{leibo2017multi,AHM20:Partner,AGHM21:Cooperation,DagMus25:Investigating}, and even environmental policy derivation \citep{zhang2022ai, RMP25:multiagent, rudd2025crafting}.
 Despite these successes, MARL remains substantially more challenging to train and analyse than its single-agent counterpart.
-Non-stationarity induced by multiple agents learning concurrently often produces oscillatory behaviours or brittle dependence on hyperparameters leading to instability or non-convergence, which complicate reproducibility and theoretical understanding \citep{bloembergen2015evolutionary}.
-Unlike single-agent RL, where convergence to optimal policies can often be guaranteed under certain assumptions \citep{watkins1989learning}, MARL algorithms frequently fail to converge or converge only under restrictive assumptions such as of a zero-sum game \citep{hussain2023beyond} or in the mean field limit \citep{yang2018mean}.
-As a result, a general theoretical understanding of MARL convergence remains elusive, motivating ongoing efforts to reconcile empirical analysis with theoretical insights.
+Non-stationarity induced by concurrent learners often produces oscillatory behaviours, instability, and brittle dependence on hyperparameters, complicating reproducibility \citep{bloembergen2015evolutionary}.
+MARL guarantees convergence only under restrictive assumptions such as of a zero-sum game \citep{hussain2023beyond} or in the mean field limit \citep{yang2018mean}.
+As a result, a general theoretical understanding of MARL convergence remains elusive.